seam-project-studios/osiris-ojs/readme.md

 ## Osiris API [src](https://github.com/seam-project-studios/osiris-ojs/blob/master/osiris.js)
 Osiris features the following configuration via the osiris object
 - `mode = 'development' or 'production'`, default development, development disables ojs caching and directs errors to the web browser.
-- `qMap = Object`, character mapping to html entities, used by q(), default translates <, >, ', " and &
+- `qMap = Object`, character mapping to html entities, used by `q()`, [default](https://github.com/seam-project-studios/osiris-ojs/blob/master/osiris.js#L6) translates <, >, ', " and &
-- `templateMap = Object`, key/value pairs, key represent the name of the function added to the template scope and the value represents the path within ./src/
+- `templateMap = Object`, key/value pairs, key represent the name of the function added to the template scope and the value represents the path within `./src/` [default](https://github.com/seam-project-studios/osiris-ojs/blob/master/osiris.js#L15)

 Osiris exposes the following functions to the templates, as well as the default `print()` provided by OJS
 - `q: async? (str='')`, translates a strings HTML entities so it can be used within quoted attributes, returns a promise if given a promise